Xakkusu/p4-build-your-dream/README.md

 - [W3Schools](https://www.w3schools.com/)

-- To understand various functionalities of creating a blog webiste I used Dee Mc's playllist [Django Recipe Sharing Tutorial](https://www.youtube.com/playlist?list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy):
+- To understand various functionalities of creating a blog website I used Dee Mc's playlist [Django Recipe Sharing Tutorial](https://www.youtube.com/playlist?list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy):
     1. I wanted an additional fallback in case my own code to only delete once own posts when the user is logged in I also implemented a 403.html page by following the [12.
 Delete Recipe](https://www.youtube.com/watch?v=nFa3lC105dM&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=14) video.
-This video was also used to help me understand an write additional deletion code in my view and a deletion page.
+This video was also used to help me understand and write additional deletion code in my view and a deletion page.
     2. To understand how to create a post I used her [9.
 Create a Recipe](https://www.youtube.com/watch?v=vXMTp_1_L7Y&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=10) video.
-This easily illustrated and explained every single step that needs to be taken and how to write an easy code to add a blog post as a loggged in user.
+This easily illustrated and explained every single step that needs to be taken and how to write an easy code to add a blog post as a logged in user.
 I implemented her code in all necessary files and  adjusted them to my project after fully understanding them.
     3. To understand how to edit a post I used her [13.
 Edit Recipe](https://www.youtube.com/watch?v=JzDBCZTgVyw&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=14) video.
-This easily illustrated and explained every single step that needs to be taken and how to write an easy code to edit a blog post as a loggged in user.
-I implemented her code in all necessary files and  adjusted them to my project after fully understanding them.#
+This easily illustrated and explained every single step that needs to be taken and how to write an easy code to edit a blog post as a logged in user.
+I implemented her code in all necessary files and  adjusted them to my project after fully understanding them.

 - To understand how to use as taggin system for the posts I used the tutorial [Django-Taggit - Adding Tags to Django Models](https://www.youtube.com/watch?v=213swbH8j_o) by Bugbytes to use a tag-system in a simple way.
 Through his help I was able to implement a tag model and use the tags to be searched by as well as be shown on the index page.

-- To understand how to set up a seach page to search post via tags I again relied on BugBytes work by using the [Django-Taggit - REST Framework integration & tag filtering with Alpine.js](https://www.youtube.com/watch?v=Wy3yrZ-bbvE) video.
+- To understand how to set up a search page to search post via tags I again relied on BugBytes work by using the [Django-Taggit - REST Framework integration & tag filtering with Alpine.js](https://www.youtube.com/watch?v=Wy3yrZ-bbvE) video.
 This introduced me to the alpine.js, the REST framework and its serializers to filter the tags and hence the posts according to it.
-Even though this throw me into some difficulties with my validation at first, it was really rewardung to use new frameworks on my own and be able to overcome challenges.
+Even though this throw me into some difficulties with my validation at first, it was really rewarding to use new frameworks on my own and be able to overcome challenges.

-- To understand how to show my success message correctly I relied on the [django documentation](https://docs.djangoproject.com/en/4.0/ref/contrib/messages/) itself to understand the basic.
-However after still facing some issues I thes stack overflow question [1, ](https://stackoverflow.com/questions/4802482/how-to-send-success-message-if-we-use-django-generic-views) [2](https://stackoverflow.com/questions/26897050/django-success-url-using-kwargs) & [3](https://stackoverflow.com/questions/24822509/%20%20%20%20%20%20%20%20success-message-in-deleteview-not-shown) and their answers was used to successfully display the messages.
+- To understand how to show my success message correctly I relied on the [django documentation](https://docs.djangoproject.com/en/4.0/ref/contrib/messages/) itself to understand the basics.
+However after still facing some issues I thes stack overflow question [1, ](https://stackoverflow.com/questions/4802482/how-to-send-success-message-if-we-use-django-generic-views) [2](https://stackoverflow.com/questions/26897050/django-success-url-using-kwargs) & [3](https://stackoverflow.com/questions/24822509/%20%20%20%20%20%20%20%20success-message-in-deleteview-not-shown) and their answers were used to successfully display the messages.

 - To understand how to implement a like function to my project I got input and help from [Flo](https://github.com/FlorianS4) with whom I was able to bounce ideas back and forth & when I got stuck he helped me a lot.
-He explained me the way he did it in detail and I was ablle to implement a similar way of liking posts.
+He explained to me the way he did it in detail and I was able to implement a similar way of liking posts.

-- To understand how to pass the W3C validator with alpine.js markup language I used icalilim's [solution](https://github.com/alpinejs/alpine/discussions/3397) to overcome this problem and use prefixes that are acccepted by the validator.
+- To understand how to pass the W3C validator with alpine.js markup language I used icalilim's [solution](https://github.com/alpinejs/alpine/discussions/3397) to overcome this problem and use prefixes that are accepted by the validator.

-- To style my cards in a visualy pleasing way I used Oz Coruhlu's [styling code](https://codepen.io/creativemanner/pen/NWrNWrd) and adapted it to my project.
+- To style my cards in a visually pleasing way I used Oz Coruhlu's [styling code](https://codepen.io/creativemanner/pen/NWrNWrd) and adapted it to my project.
 So the cards are shown in a nice responsive way.
-I decided to match my other styling tot he card's sytlingg so every page fits better together.
+I decided to match my other styling to the card's sytling so every page fits better together.

 - To understand my pagination better and get a good fitting pagination system implemented on my project I used [this solution](https://stackoverflow.com/questions/74615456/how-to-add-pagination-in-django).

-- I used code insitute's templates as they were introduced in the "I code therefore I blog" lessons of the blog and adapted them if necessary.
+- I used code institute's templates as they were introduced in the "I code therefore I blog" lessons of the blog and adapted them if necessary.

 ## ACKNOWLEDGEMENTS
 - My mentor Iuliia Konovalova for their guidance and support.
 - Code Institute for informative course material.
-- The Code Institute's Slack community for suppor.
+- The Code Institute's Slack community for support.
 - All students with whom I was able to exchange ideas for our projects.
 A special thank goes to Flo as mentioned in my credits.
 - My cats